jamwil/bulletproof-python/README.md

 pip-tools.
 This template requires you to manage your own virtual environment, but the configuration is explicit and easy to understand.

-This is a great starting point, but it is just that.
-There are a great many best practices with respect to packaging and distribution that are not covered here, and for which I refer you to
+This is a great starting point for internal tools, but it is just that.
+There are a great many best practices with respect to packaging and distribution that are not covered here, and for which I refer you to [Seth Michael Larson's secure-python-package-template](https://github.com/sethmlarson/secure-python-package-template).

-[Seth Michael Larson's secure-python-package-template](https://github.com/sethmlarson/secure-python-package-template).
+Moreover, since I created this template, ruff has become a [for-profit company](https://astral.sh) and has integrated code formatting that replaces black.
+They have also developed [uv](https://docs.astral.sh/uv/) which has earned a strong foothold in the python workflow space.
+Much of this template could be simplified using those cutting edge tools, however I likely will not update it to match as I feel it is a useful reference for those who may not wish to depend entirely on a vc-backed ecosystem.

 ## Background